 General.
-In certain circumstances, as described below under the heading "ALTERNATE CREDIT FACILITY OR LIQUIDITY FACILITY - Credit Facility Not Required in Certain Circumstances," the Authority is not required to maintain a Credit Facility for the purchase of Tendered Bonds prior to the Fixed Rate Conversion Date.
-In such circumstances, the Authority may terminate a Credit Facility or permit a Credit Facility to expire, and the registered owners of the Series 2007A Bonds benefiting from such Credit Facility shall be entitled to have their Series 2007A Bonds purchased from funds made available under such Credit Facility prior to such termination or expiration.
-If a Credit Facility is not provided, thereafter funds for the purchase of Tendered Bonds must be provided by the Authority from moneys in the Bond Purchase Fund.
+In certain circumstances, as described below under the heading "SUBSTITUTE LIQUIDITY FACILITIES - Liquidity Facility Not Required in Certain Circumstances," the Authority is not required to maintain a Liquidity Facility for the purchase of Tendered Bonds prior to the Fixed Rate Conversion Date.
+In such circumstances, the Authority may terminate a Liquidity Facility or permit a Liquidity Facility to expire, and the registered owners of the Reoffered Bonds purchased from funds made available under such Liquidity Facility prior to such termination or expiration.
+If a Liquidity Facility is not provided for a Sub-series of the Reoffered Bonds, thereafter funds for the purchase of Tendered Bonds of that Sub-series must be provided by the Authority from other moneys in the Bond Purchase Fund.
+Funds drawn under the Liquidity Facilities may be used to pay the tender price of such Reoffered Bonds but may not be used to pay principal of or premium, if any, or interest on such Reoffered Bonds when due.

-In addition, the current Reimbursement Agreement relating to each Sub-Series of Series 2007A Bonds only covers purchases of Tendered Bonds which are in the Weekly Mode.
-If the Interest Mode applicable to a Sub-Series of the Series 2007A Bonds is changed to the Flexible Mode, the Authority will be required to either amend the related Credit Facility to allow for, or obtain an Alternate Credit Facility which would cover, the purchase of Tendered Bonds which are in the Flexible Mode.
+In addition, the current Liquidity Facilities only cover purchases of Tendered Bonds which are in the Weekly Mode.
+If the Interest Mode applicable to the Reoffered Bonds (or Subseries of Reoffered Bonds), if applicable, is changed to the Flexible Mode, the Authority will be required to either amend the applicable Liquidity Agreement to allow for, or obtain a Substitute Liquidity Facility which would cover, the purchase of Tendered Bonds which are in the Flexible Mode.

-The following information, including without limitation the manner of exercising mandatory and optional tender rights, is subject in its entirety to the provisions described in APPENDIX E - "BOOK-ENTRY SYSTEM" while the Series 2007A Bonds are in the Book-Entry System.
+The following information, including without limitation the manner of exercising mandatory and optional tender rights, is subject in its entirety to the provisions described in APPENDIX C - "BOOK-ENTRY SYSTEM" while the Reoffered Bonds are in the Book-Entry System.

 Optional Tender.
-An Owner of any Series 2007A Bond (other than Bank Bonds) during a Weekly Mode may demand that its Series 2007A Bond be purchased, in whole (or in part in an Authorized Denomination), on any Demand Date therefor during the Weekly Mode at a purchase price equal to 100 percent of the principal amount thereof plus accrued interest, if any, to the Demand Date.
+An Owner of any Reoffered Bond (other than Bank Bonds) during a Weekly Mode may demand that its Reoffered Bond be purchased, in whole (or in part in an Authorized Denomination), on any Demand Date therefor during the Weekly Mode at a purchase price equal to 100 percent of the principal amount thereof plus accrued interest, if any, to the Demand Date.

-To effect such purchase, an Owner must deliver to the Trustee's Agent and the Remarketing Agent, irrevocable written notice (which may be given by telecopy), which notice must be received by the Trustee's Agent and the Remarketing Agent not later than 4:00 p.m., Chicago time, on a Business Day in order to be effective on that day.
-Any notice received after 4:00 p.m., Chicago time, on a Business Day will be deemed given on the next succeeding Business Day.
-Such notice must specify (i) the principal amount and number of such Series 2007A Bond, the name and address of such Owner and the taxpayer identification number, if any, of such Owner and (ii) the Demand Date on which such Series 2007A Bond is to be purchased.
+To effect such purchase, an Owner must deliver to the Trustee's Agent and the Remarketing Agent, irrevocable written notice (which may be given by telecopy), which notice must be received by the Trustee's Agent and the applicable Remarketing Agent not later than 4:00 p.m., New York City time, on a Business Day in order to be effective on that day.
+Any notice received after 4:00 p.m., New York City time, on a Business Day shall be deemed given on the next succeeding Business Day.
+Such notice must specify (i) the principal amount and number of such Tendered Bond, the name and address of such Owner and the taxpayer identification number, if any, of such Owner and (ii) the Demand Date on which such Tendered Bond is to be purchased.
 Such Demand Date must be a Business Day not less than seven calendar days after the date such notice is received by the Trustee.

-Series 2007A Bonds in a Flexible Mode are not subject to optional tender.
+Reoffered Bonds in a Flexible Mode are not subject to optional tender.